-DuPage Voice over IP Telephony Specialist Certificate
+College of DuPage Voice over IP Telephony Specialist Certificate

 This is a program that prepares IS/IT professionals to work with VoIP tools and technologies and converged networks.
 Topics covered include VoIP analysis, design, implementation and operation, with courses on VoIP Convergence Fundamentals, Intermediate VoIP/Convergence, and advanced topics in VoIP convergence.